PATIENT COMMUNICATION &

 Much of “my” material is derived from, or based upon, Dr. Jacobs’ book.
 In fact, his text remains the ONLY, published, Emergency Patient Communication textbook that I know of.
 I will always be deeply grateful to Dr. Jacobs, for being the first to clearly identify WHAT “appropriate” patient communication IS, and how vitally important it is to victims of emergencies.

-Although, his text became difficult to find in the mid-90’s, A NEW EDITION is soon to be released!
+Although, his text became difficult to find in the mid-90’s, A NEW EDITION may someday be released!

-I wholeheartedly recommend that you obtain a copy of it:
+I wholeheartedly recommend that you obtain a copy of it whether the ORIGINAL book, or a new edition.

 Patient Communication for First Responders and EMS Personnel